 While most tourists that visit Europe get obsessed with Italian, French, or Spanish cuisines, and with so many international restaurants and fast-food chains, Slavic food is often overshadowed and unnoticed by most travelers.
 However, that doesn’t mean that Slavic cuisine doesn’t have anything to offer.
 From Russia to Macedonia, here are the best Slavic dishes you should try at least once in a lifetime!

-If you ever visited any southern Slavic country, you’d know that no trip to the Balkan is complete without sarma.
+If you ever visited any southern Slavic country, you’d know that no trip to the Balkan is complete without sarma (or its first cousin, dolma).
 Sarma is a sour cabbage roll stuffed with rice and ground meat (usually pork and veal).
 The rolls are steamed in a pot and mixed with tomato juice and local spices.
 This dish requires two hours to prepare but it takes at least a few weeks for the cabbage to stay in sour water before making it.

 That’s why a lot of families in the Balkan buy a lot of cabbage in the winters and store it in barrels.
 However, this isn’t the only place where you can taste sarma!
 A variation of this is also available in Poland (Gołąbki), Russia, and Ukraine, making these cabbage rolls one of the most popular Slavic food!

 Potato pancakes, also known as Draniki is one of the most popular Belarus dishes.
 Draniki can be found in most Belarus restaurants but it’s just as beloved in countries like Ukraine, Poland, and Russia.
 The main ingredients of draniki include grated potatoes and onions.
 However, you can find different variations in different countries, including, meat, cheese, mushrooms, and even bacon.